infolis/infolis.github.io/pages/about-en.md

 {% include figure.html src="/img/infolis-research.png" caption="Figure 1: Seaching a publication can lead to a dataset and vice versa" %}

-In the current phase of the project, the <a class="page-link" href="/about-goals/">goal</a> is to extend the results of the previous project, in terms of quality, quantity and supported languages.
+In the current phase of the project, the [goal](/goals) is to extend the results of the previous project, in terms of quality, quantity and supported languages.
 Furthermore, the technical infrastructure will be developed further to provide a solid and vendor-independent foundation for the algorithms.
 Last but not